 The subject property is located in the Lincoln Park area of the southwest quadrant of the city.
-The land consists of 76,964 square feet of assessable land with a three storey multi-tenanted building built in 2000 of an A+ quality.
-The Income Approach was utilized by the Respondent calculating; a Net Operating Income of \$650,992 using a capitalization rate of 7.5%, a 10.5% vacancy rate, and a market rental rate of \$22.00 per square foot for office space.
-The result is a total current truncated assessment of \$8,670,000.
+The land consists of 1,091,496 square feet of assessable land with three modern multi-storey, multi-tenanted buildings of an A+ quality.
+There are 162 assessable parking spaces on-site.
+The Income Approach was utilized by the Respondent calculating; a Net Operating Income of \$6,271,214 using a capitalization rate of 7.5%, a 10.5% vacancy rate for office space, a 2% vacancy rate for parking, \$1,080 for parking rental rate, and a market rental rate of \$22.00 per square foot for office space.
+The result is a total current truncated assessment of \$83,610,000.

-lssues:
+Issues: